Who We Are

-Jeni Krencicki Barcelos most recently served as a Gates Public Service Law Scholar at the University of Washington School of Law, where she focused on the intersection of climate change and human rights law.
+Jeni Krencicki Barcelos served as a Gates Public Service Law Scholar at the University of Washington School of Law, where she focused on the intersection of climate change and human rights law.
 While in law school, Jeni co-organized the Three Degrees Conference on the Law of Climate Change and Human Rights in May 2009, and co-founded the Three Degrees Project at the University of Washington School of Law, of which she now shares the role of Executive Director.
 She graduated Phi Beta Kappa from the University of California at Berkeley and holds a Master’s degree in Environmental Science from the Yale School of Forestry and Environmental Studies, where she co-developed and taught Yale’s first graduate course on Environmental Security.
 Jeni helped design and coordinate the founding of the Progressive Ideas Network – a national alliance of multi-issue think tanks and advocacy organizations.
 Jeni’s more recent work includes advising Sightline Institute, a Seattle-based think tank, about legal and policy recommendations for states to use in implementing more just climate policies to low-income families.
-She has been volunteering her time with The Climate Project since 2006, assisting in the dissemination of Al Gore’s global educational campaign on climate change.
-Jeni is also an editor of “Climate Change: A Reader,” an academic text forthcoming from Carolina Academic Press.
+She has been volunteering her time with The Climate Reality Project since 2006, assisting in the dissemination of Al Gore’s global educational campaign on climate change.
+Jeni is also an editor of “Climate Change: A Reader,” an academic text published in 2011 by Carolina Academic Press.

 FOUNDER & CO-EXECUTIVE DIRECTOR